ray-project/ray/doc/source/cluster/job-submission.rst

         * If :code:`working_dir` is a remote URI hosted on S3, GitHub or others: It will be downloaded and unpacked to where your submitted application runs.
 This option has no size limit and is recommended for production use.
 For details, see :ref:`remote-uris`.

+.. _ray-job-cli:

 CLI
 ^^^

 The easiest way to get started with Ray job submission is to use the Job Submission CLI.

+Jump to the :ref:`API Reference<ray-job-submission-cli-ref>`, or continue reading for a walkthrough.

 Using the CLI on a local cluster
 """"""""""""""""""""""""""""""""